bcwaters/yakmos/README.md

 - The chrome extension injects the Yakmos ReactApp into document.body.
 When the app is injected is will make a call to the Yakmos Rest Server which returns the comments for the current page.

-- Yakmos.com is a  home page which functions similiar to extension.
+- Yakmos.com will be a home page which functions similiar to extension.
 Example: if a user wants to add yakmos comment to their url they simply provide yakmos.com/generatedLink.
 The generated link returns a Screenshot of url provided with comments overlayed.

 - *considering going serverless  and setting up the database calls as a microservice with AWS Lamba